Create a conditional access policy for Exchange on-premises and legacy Exchange Online Dedicated

 You need to have an Azure AD Premium license to create Azure AD conditional access policies from the Intune Azure portal.

-To create Azure AD conditional access policy
+To create a conditional access policy

-In the Intune Dashboard, choose Conditional access.
+In the Intune Dashboard, select Conditional access.